 Biochemical factors: depression is associated with different neurotransmitters, biomolecules that enable the transmission of information from one neuron to another.
 Among the different neurotransmitters, people who suffer from depression present a functional deficiency in noradrenaline.
 Low levels of serotonin are also related to the emergence and chronification of this disorder.

 Endocrine factors: the hypothalamic–pituitary–adrenal axis (HPA axis) has been related to depression, as an increase in the secretion of cortisol has been observed together with depression.
 Another association has been established with the hypothalamic–pituitary–thyroid axis, as it has been demonstrated that people with hyperthyroidism are more inclined to be depressed, and vice-versa.
 Alterations in growth hormone secretion have also been found in those with depression.

 Structural and neuropsychological factors: an unbalance in the brain activity of both hemispheres has been established after electroencephalogram (EEG) studies.
 Depressed individuals present lower electroencephalogram activity in the left hemisphere, and higher in the right hemisphere.
-Moreover, it has been verified that depressed individuals present reduced activity in the anterior cingulate cortex, smaller hippocampal volume, and higher activation of the tonsils.
+Moreover, it has been verified that depressed individuals present reduced activity in the anterior cingulate cortex, smaller hippocampal volume, and higher activation of the amygdala.